 Where to Stay in Swan Valley

 The Stirling Arms

 Another historic building in Guildford, The Stirling Arms, is Guildford’s oldest continuously licensed hotel.
 The Stirling Arms offers modern and spacious rooms at affordable prices.
 Space is limited at The Stirling Arms, with only nine rooms available and one three-bedroom apartment.

 The Stirling Arm is also centrally located to some of the best things to do in Guildford with an easy walk to some of the best Swan Valley attractions.

 The beautiful building and well-appointed rooms at the Rose & Crown make it a great option for accommodation.
 Another affordable option in Guildford, the Rose & Crown Hotel offers comfort and hospitality in a central location on the prettiest street in Guildford.

 The Colony at Mandoon Estate

-Upscale accommodation with beautiful views over the nearby river or the vineyard makes The Colony a special place to stay.
+The Colony offers upscale accommodation with beautiful views over the nearby river or vineyard, making it a special place to stay.

-Comfortable rooms with all of the amenities that you could want and extra touches like a welcome drink make The Colony a great option in the Swan Valley.
+Comfortable rooms with all the amenities you could want and extra touches like a welcome drink make The Colony a great option in the Swan Valley.

-For a truly romantic weekend, enjoy the degustation menu from the on-site restaurant, Wild Swan, and a visit to their cellar door.
-You are in Swan Valley for the wine right?
+For a truly romantic weekend, enjoy the degustation menu at the on-site restaurant Wild Swan, and a visit to the cellar door.
+You are in Swan Valley for the wine, right?